sharmaDeepti369/slate/source/index.html.md

 ```

-> Smaple reponse when user successfully registed with new role:
+> Sample reponse when user successfully registed with new role:

 ```json